 Your Health Care FSA reimburses expenses that the Internal Revenue Service classifies as eligible expenses, as well as expenses considered "medical care" under Internal Revenue Code section 213(d).
 Section 213(d) defines expenses for "medical care" as amounts paid for "the diagnosis, cure, mitigation, treatment, or prevention of disease, or for the purpose of affecting any structure or function of the body."
+To be eligible for reimbursement, the medical care must be legally obtained.
 Insurance premiums are not eligible for reimbursement even if they could meet the definition of "medical care."
 Otherwise, we reimburse you for all eligible expenses within the parameters of the regulations, which sometimes specify that additional information may be needed to verify an expense is eligible.